zesk/build/docs/tools/url.md

 - `1` - If parsing fails
 ### `urlParseItem` - Get a database URL component directly

-Gets the component of the URL from a given database URL.
+Gets the component of one or more URLs

 - Location: `bin/build/tools/url.sh`